buley/personal/src/content/legacy.md

 4. Live aligned with values so legacy reflects true character

 **Core Truth**
-Legacy isn't something I think about at the end of my life—it's something I build every single day.
+Legacy isn't something I think about at the end of my life--it's something I build every single day.